Skip to content

 url: http://www.deleeuw.com.au/

-Another Windows version of FractInt.
-It’s an eternal work in progress, but unlike the previous WinFract, this one is a 32-bit application with true color and animation support.
-A 64-bit version is also available.
-Images can be saved as PNG files.
+Another Windows version of legendary FractInt.
+It’s an eternal work in progress, but unlike the previous WinFract, this one is a 32 and 64-bit application with true color and animation support.
+Pictures can be saved as PNG files, GIF for animations, and MPEG for video.
 FractInt color maps and parameters files seems to be compatible with this program.

 Neptune & TritonNeptune & Triton ∼ v1.1.0